 Darden's approach to health and wellness is guided by three core principles:

 Darden has made the most comprehensive health and wellness commitment in the restaurant industry to date.
-Working with the Partnership for a Healthier America, Darden has pledged to reduce our overall calorie and sodium footprint by 10 percent by 2016 and by 20 by 2021.
-We also pledged to enhance the nutrition credentials of our children's menus by July 2012.
+Working with the Partnership for a Healthier America, in 2011 Darden has pledged to reduce our overall calorie and sodium footprint by 10% by 2016 and by 20% by 2021.